An Explainable Stacked Ensemble Model for Static Route-Free Estimation of Time of Arrival: Results and Discussion

 All three joining methods are compared to a \emph{\ac{BL}} method.
 This method generates explanations by explaining a function that wraps the whole ensemble.
 Within this function, features that are an alternative representation of other features, like the X-index of a 50-meter square grid, are also generated within that function from the corresponding base feature, i.e. the latitude of the pickup location.
+In Figure~\ref{fig:XAIMethodIllustration}, we show an overview of our three joining methods compared to the baseline.

-In Figure~\ref{fig:Lev2Scenario2LIMEv3}, we show the feature importance for \ac{LIME} joined via all three proposed joining methods as well as for the \ac{BL} (top left).
-Similar to previous findings, in each graphic of Figure~\ref{fig:Lev2Scenario2LIMEv3}, for each trip and method a line---or three for JM1---is shown, this time without triangles.
-As we only want to demonstrate the joining methods, we omit all scenarios except for SC2 here but show the corresponding graphics for SC1, SC3, and SC4 in Figure~\ref{fig:Lev2Scenario134LIMEv3} in the Supplementary Material.
+In Figure~\ref{fig:Lev2Scenario2LIMEv3}, we show the feature importance for \ac{LIME} joined via all three proposed joining methods as well as for the \ac{BL}.
+Similar to previous findings, in each graphic of Figure~\ref{fig:Lev2Scenario2LIMEv3}, for each trip and method a line--or three for JM1--is shown, this time without triangles.
+As we only want to demonstrate the joining methods, we omit all scenarios except for SC2 here, but we show the corresponding graphics for SC1, SC3, and SC4 in Figure~\ref{fig:Lev2Scenario134LIMEv3} in the Supplementary Material.

 In Figure~\ref{fig:Lev2Scenario2LIMEv3}, the difference between JM1 and \ac{BL}/JM2/JM3 is obvious: JM1 shows much more information, including the proof that all three first-level models are used by the \emph{L2-FCNN}.
 Even though the two scenario characteristics have the expected difference at the 5-minute time-bin, verifying the difference among the first-level models is hard for JM1.
-As regards JM2, we observe a relatively high difference to the \ac{BL} joining method as for instance visible in the feature importances of the 5-minute time-bin or the distance of the night-time characteristic of the scenario.
+Regarding JM2, we observe a relatively high difference to the \ac{BL} joining method as for instance visible in the feature importances of the 5-minute time-bin or the distance of the night-time characteristic of the scenario.
 As expected, the JM3 makes the smaller feature importance values smaller and the larger ones larger, thereby diversifying the feature importances along all features slightly.

 When applying the joining methods to the \ac{SHAP} values for the same scenario, as shown in Figure~\ref{fig:Lev2Scenario2SHAPv3}, we observe similar results.
 While the difference between the night-time and rush-hour characteristic of SC2 is visible for all joining methods, this time JM2 and JM3 in general reduce the feature importances.
-This is in contrast to the explanations generated via \ac{LIME}.
+This is in contrast to the explanations generated by \ac{LIME}.